MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/axwmplib-axwindowsmediaplayer-durationunitchange.md

 ## <a name="remarks"></a>Commenti

-Questo evento è riservato per un utilizzo futuro.
+Questo evento è riservato per un uso futuro.

 ## <a name="requirements"></a>Requisiti